Archicad 28 C++ API

 ◆ ACAPI_AddOnAddOnCommunication_CallFromEventLoop()

-GSErrCode __ACENV_CALL ACAPI_AddOnAddOnCommunication_CallFromEventLoop ( const API_ModulID mdid,
+GSErrCode ACAPI_AddOnAddOnCommunication_CallFromEventLoop ( const API_ModulID mdid,

 GSType cmdID,